iamrecursion/absol/notes/metacompiler_design_notes.md

 Typed at the level of semantics, parsing can associate the typing information.
 This can then be type-checked by pattern matching on the types contained in the node meta-information.

+## Semantic Checker Algo
+Features that the algorithm needs to have:

+- Needs to check that it is total
+- Descent through every path to show they all terminate
+- Needs to check that semantics validate on the restricted form
+- Needs to check that all cases are covered where restrictions are present.

+### Basic Idea
+Needs to perform a graph traversal, marking each node that has been shown to terminate.
+This allows for short circuiting later evaluations if a given node has already been shown to terminate.